LowSkillDeveloper/WIFI-Frankenstein/README.md

 - 📱 **Download the application:**
   [https://github.com/LowSkillDeveloper/WIFI-Frankenstein/releases/latest](https://github.com/LowSkillDeveloper/WIFI-Frankenstein/releases/latest)

-- 🛠️ **Download scripts for converting SQL 3WiFi to SQLite 3Wifi:**
+- 🛠️ **Download scripts and view the instructions for converting SQL 3WiFi to SQLite 3Wifi:**
   [https://github.com/LowSkillDeveloper/WIFI-Frankenstein/tree/main/SQL_3WIFi_to_SQLite_converter_python](https://github.com/LowSkillDeveloper/WIFI-Frankenstein/tree/main/SQL_3WIFi_to_SQLite_converter_python)

 - 📂 **Example of the SmartLinkDB file:**
   [https://github.com/LowSkillDeveloper/WIFI-Frankenstein/tree/main/SmartLinkDB-Example](https://github.com/LowSkillDeveloper/WIFI-Frankenstein/tree/main/SmartLinkDB-Example)

+>If you want to add your database to the SmartLinkDB recommendation section in the application for all users, i.e. share your database, then create a ticket in the "Issues" section on github, with a request to add your smartlinkdb link to the application.